-3.3.1 Public Verification Report
+3.3.1 Public Verification Summary Report

-The Verifier is also responsible for producing a Verification Report (see template in Appendix D) for publication alongside the Client's verified TSM results on the website of the association implementing TSM.
-The Verification Report allows for standardized confirmation of TSM results by Verifiers and includes the following sections:
+The Verifier is also responsible for producing a Verification Summary Report (see template in Appendix D) for publication alongside the Client's verified TSM results on the website of the association implementing TSM.
+The Verification Summary Report allows for standardized confirmation of TSM results by Verifiers and includes the following sections:

-- Facility Information: This section requests basic information about the facility, including location and the type of operations and infrastructure included in the scope of verification. - Verifier and Verification Information: This section requests information on the Verifier(s), including their firm, the verification period and dates of verification activities, and a summary of the verification methodology and activities. - Examples of Evidence Consulted: This section requires the Verifier to summarize ratings for all TSM indicators and provide examples of evidence consulted.
-Comments could summarize key elements contributing to the facility's score on a given indicator (e.g., "A comprehensive management system is in place that includes...").
-Examples of evidence might include reference to documents reviewed, workers interviewed, or the types of communities of interest engaged to confirm certain criteria. - Criteria Missing to Achieve Level A: In the same section as Examples of Evidence Consulted (see above), Verifiers are required to clearly disclose any Level A criteria that the facility does not yet meet.
-Note that facilities will also be reporting annually in their company profiles on the actions they plan to take to address those gaps. - Statement of Verification: This section is to be completed and signed by each Verifier involved in an external verification.
+- Facility Information: This section requests basic information about the facility, including location and the type of operations and infrastructure included in the scope of verification. - Verifier and Verification Information: This section requests information on the Verifier(s), including their firm, the verification period and dates of verification activities, and a summary of the verification methodology and activities. - Summary of Findings: This section requires the Verifier to summarize ratings for all TSM indicators and provide brief commentary regarding these indicators where relevant.
+Comments could summarize key elements contributing to the facility's score on a given indicator (e.g., "A comprehensive management system is in place that includes...") and, where relevant, identified gaps (e.g., "The facility has an effective process for engagement with Indigenous communities but is missing [criterion] necessary for a Level A.").
+Where relevant, these comments can also indicate the types of evidence consulted and the types of communities of interest engaged. - Statement of Verification: This section is to be completed and signed by each Verifier involved in an external verification.
 It asks each Verifier to confirm that the verification was conducted in accordance with the Terms of Reference for Verifiers and that the scores included in the report are verified as accurate.
 There are also sections for the Verifier to list any limitations or additional comments (e.g., "I would have preferred to travel to site for this verification but was unable to do so given current public health restrictions.
 Instead, I engaged with facility personnel and community of interest representatives via videoconference.").